sidak/ML-Course-Notes/MIT 6.S094 Deep Learning for Self-Driving Cars/Lecture1.md

 - Is driving more like a conversation or a chess game?

+- Chess pieces: Self-driving car tasks

+	- Localization and Mapping: Where am I?
+	- Scene Understanding: Where is everyone else?
+	- Movement Planning: How do I get from A to B?
+	- Driver State: What’s the driver up to?

+- If driving is a conversation: How hard it is to pass the Turing test?

+	1. *Natural language processing* to enable it to communicate successfully
+	2. *Knowledge representation* to store information provided before or during the interrogation
+	3. *Automated reasoning* to use the stored information to answer questions and to draw new conclusions

 - It's still unclear what the various layers of neural networks do.
 For tasks like image classification, we are able to somewhat visualize that, but for others like driving, it's still a mystery